armele/Merisyl/Gimp Maptile Plugin/README.md

 This task may take quite a while, depending on your map size and system capabilities.
 At the end of this process in your target directory you will have a series of subfolders with the scaled tiles to be used for each zoom level.
 You will also have the **tilebase image** - a version of your source image that has been centered in a square with sides divisible by 256.

+If the process is interrupted it can be restarted without using progress, assuming you use the same target directory and do not remove the tiles already created.

 ### Configure an HTML Page
 Knowing that I wanted to host this on a Wordpress site, I first investigated the Wordpress Leaflet Map plugin (https://wordpress.org/plugins/leaflet-map/).
 It is an excellent plugin, but designed for real-world scenarios, and ultimately did not give me exactly what I wanted.
 I ended up coding the Leaflet JavaScript directly.
 The following explanation is based on the [merisylMap.html](https://github.com/armele/Merisyl/blob/master/Gimp%20Maptile%20Plugin/merisylMap.html) (which you're welcome to use as the basis for your own customization).